 There are many causes of diabetes, and not every type can be prevented.
 However, you can decrease the risk of having the following two types of diabetes through lifestyle changes.

-How to Prevent Type 1 Diabetes
+How to Lower the Risk of Type 1 Diabetes

 How to Prevent Type 2 Diabetes